 5G promises faster data speeds of between 50Mbps to as much as 1.8Gbps depending on the standard.
 As of this year, the GSA reports over 77 commercially available 5G smartphones.
-Big mobile heavy-weights like One plus, Samsung, TCL, Xiaomi, Huawei, Oppo, Nokia have one or two of their smartphones with 5G support.
-Google and Apple is suprisingly missing in action although the coming iPhone 12 is said to support 5G.
+Big mobile heavyweights like One plus, Samsung, TCL, Xiaomi, Huawei, Oppo, Nokia have one or two of their smartphones with 5G support.
+Google and Apple is surprisingly missing in action although the coming iPhone 12 is said to support 5G.

 If you recently bought a smartphone and you aren’t sure if it supports 5G, how can you confirm for sure whether or not your device supports the latest mobile technology standard?

 Check Smartphone Specs online